Developmental Service Worker - 620D

 - Students must have an identified sponsor to register, i.e., Community Service Agency

-- Apprentices must first register with the Ministry of Training, Colleges and Universities prior to enrolment in the Mohawk DSW Apprenticeship Program.
-Call 1-800-668-4479 or visit the Ministry of Education (opens new window).
+- Apprentices must first register with the Ministry of Advanced Education and Skills Development prior to enrolment in the Developmental Service Worker Apprenticeship Program.
+Call 1-800-668-4479 or visit the Ministry of Education.

 What is an Apprenticeship?